MU-Data-Science/EVA/README.md

     If you have deidentified sequences on your local machine to analyze, copy to the CloudLab node using `scp`.

-    **g.** Run the variant analysis script by passing the required arguments.
+    **g.** There are two variant analysis scripts.
+Each of them will perform the alignment, sorting, marking duplicates, and variant calling.
+The script `run_variant_analysis_fbayes.sh` uses Freebayes for variant calling; `run_variant_analysis_gatk.sh` uses GATK's HaplotypeCaller.
+Run a variant analysis script by passing the required arguments.
 (See usage statement of the script.)
-This script will perform the alignment, sorting, marking duplicates, and variant calling.
-Here is an example.
+Here are two examples.

+       $ ${HOME}/EVA/scripts/run_variant_analysis_fbayes.sh hs38 SRR062635_1.fastq.gz SRR062635_2.fastq.gz

+   OR

-       $ ${HOME}/EVA/scripts/run_variant_analysis.sh hs38 SRR062635_1.fastq.gz SRR062635_2.fastq.gz
+       $ ${HOME}/EVA/scripts/run_variant_analysis_gatk.sh hs38 SRR062635_1.fastq.gz SRR062635_2.fastq.gz

+    Note that for the GATK pipeline, a dummy [read group](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups) is added to the `.bam` file.

     **h.** The output of variant analysis is stored in a `.output.vcf` file.
 Download to your local machine using `scp`.